gpearcey/NMEA_TempPressure/README.md

 The main branch will build.
 It does not include the NMEA 2000 library.

-The NMEA2000 branch adds the NMEA2000 library.
+The NMEA2000 branch adds the [NMEA2000 library](https://github.com/ttlappalainen/NMEA2000) as a git submodule and as a subdirectory in the project's CMakeLists.
+That branch will not build.